jwerre/secrets/README.md

 ## Testing
 Testing can be a bit finicky since AWS won't delete the secrets created in the test immediately.
-You may need to wait a minute or two before running the tests multiple times in succession.
+You may need to wait a minute or two in-between tests if you're running multiple times in succession.

 ```bash
 npm install